acta-lgtm/nikon-z-display5-persistence-case-zf/README.md

 *In this repository, the term “fixation” is used operationally to describe a state in which the camera remains on, or repeatedly returns to, the Info display despite ordinary shooting-recovery operations.*

 *The term does not by itself imply a conclusion regarding Nikon’s internal firmware intent.
-It reflects behavior that appears unnatural from the standpoint of long-standing Nikon shooting-operation expectations, particularly the expectation that shutter-button half-press should promptly restore a shooting-ready view.*
+It reflects behavior that appears unnatural from the standpoint of consistency with long-standing Nikon shooting-operation expectations—particularly the expectation that a shutter-button half-press should promptly restore a shooting-ready view—as well as from the behavior of MENU screen transitions.*

+*At the same time, this “fixation” does not necessarily always cause practical problems.
+For example, on models such as the Z f that lack a top-plate LCD, having the Info display appear immediately after power-on can be useful.
+Therefore, this repository also explores possible ways to coexist effectively with the new role of the Info display.*

 ---